The Park Café opens Saturday, June 7! Grab a snack outside in the Sculpture Park.

 Reservations are not accepted; guests are welcome on a first-come, first-served basis.
 Café seating is reserved for patrons only.

 We are happy to accommodate groups at deCordova | Café.
 Groups of 10 or larger are encouraged to call in advance and order from the group menu.
 School groups are not permitted to dine in the Café without prior warning.
-Seating for larger groups is available at the Sculpture Terrace, the Store's Courtyard, and the School Gallery space.
+Seating for larger groups is available at the Sculpture Terrace, and the Store's Courtyard.
 For more information pertaining to the Café and group visits please contact the Café at 781.259.3660 or email@example.com.

 Justin Richel is a Maine-based artist who paints complex and detailed compositions that rang in content from precariously stacked desserts to mid-century furniture to comically exaggerated 18th century political portraits of men with wigs and birds.
 His installation DEBACLE is currently on view at deCordova | Café.

-deCordova | Via Lago and the Planet
+DeCordova and the Planet

 We take environmental issues seriously, and feel a responsibility to help the cause.
 We look for products that are biodegradable and compostable.
 Several of our selected suppliers now offer environmentally preferable alternatives, including “greener” packaging.
 Our coffee is organic, fair-trade certified.
 This helps substantially in reducing the amount of chemicals and acres of land required for production, which in turn financially aids smaller family farmers.
 We are vigilant about purchasing as much local product as we can.
 At Via Lago, environmental considerations take priority over the cost of these products as often as possible.